-11.2.4.2.1.1 Expand Option \$levels
+11.2.5.2.1.1 Expand Option \$levels

 The slevels expand option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
+A slevels option with a value of 1 specifies a single expand with no recursion.
 The same expand options are applied at each level of the hierarchy.